-I started the Rise Up Foundation in 2008 as a way to use my time, experience and resources to help individuals and organizations rise above their circumstances to actualize their full potential.
-I’ve worn many hats in my career: Certified Public Accountant, Chief Financial Officer, Entrepreneur, Professor, and most recently Author when my youngest son asked me to write him a book!
-(You can learn more at alaneadams.com.)
+I started The Rise Up Foundation in 2008 as a way to use my skills, experience, and resources to help people and organizations overcome their challenges and reach their full potential.
+I have worn many hats throughout my career, including working as a Certified Public Accountant, Chief Financial Officer, entrepreneur, and professor.
+Most recently, I became an author when my youngest son asked me to write him a book!
+You can learn more about my work at alaneadams.com.

-I’ve spent my life being active in community service and philanthropy, but the overarching thrust of my efforts has been on organizations and initiatives that help families and children.
-I was fortunate to participate in several field visits with UNICEF, the world’s leading advocate for children.
-I was able to witness firsthand in Angola, Laos, and Nepal, the power of vaccines, education, gender equality, and the right to access clean water.
-I’ve travelled all over the world looking at humanitarian projects, microfinance initiatives and studied the role advocacy and awareness plays in creating long term sustainable change.
-My passion for understanding social impact led me to join the faculty at Chapman University in 2009 and develop and teach a course on Social Entrepreneurship.
-I’ve also taught over 1,000 students how to be literate in financial accounting.
+Throughout my life, I have been actively involved in community service and philanthropy, with a particular focus on helping families and children.
+I have had the opportunity to participate in field visits with UNICEF, visiting Angola, Laos, and Nepal to see firsthand the impact of vaccines, education, gender equality, and access to clean water.
+I have traveled all over the world to learn about humanitarian projects, microfinance initiatives, and the role that advocacy and awareness play in creating long-term, sustainable change.
+My passion for social impact led me to join the faculty at Chapman University in 2009, where I developed and taught a course on social entrepreneurship.
+I have also taught over 1,000 students financial accounting.

-I hope my own efforts will inspire others to make a difference in children’s lives by finding was they can devote themselves to enhancing children’s lives, here in our own country and also worldwide!
+I hope that my own efforts will inspire others to make a difference in the lives of children by finding ways to support and enhance their well-being, both in our own country and globally.